environmentalinformatics-marburg/rsdb-data/README.md

 # RSDB distribution with example datasets

-This distribution contains RSDB and example datasets.
+This distribution contains RSDB. example datasets and example R-scripts.

-The example datasets are already inserted into RSDB and additionally the original example dataset files are in folder example-data.
+The example datasets are already inserted into RSDB and additionally the original example dataset files are in folder `example-data`.

+Example R-scripts are located in folder `example-data/r_script`.

 [Download this distribution as zip-file](https://github.com/environmentalinformatics-marburg/rsdb-data/archive/master.zip)